iAutoparkCars/AndroidRESTDemoApp/README.md

 * Description of GIF below:
-  Viewing the list of users, create a unique user with email `helloUNIQUE@gmail.com`, sucessful network response is Toasted, and see the updated list with newly created user
+  Viewing the list of users, create a unique user with email `helloUNIQUE@gmail.com`, sucessful network response is Toasted, and see the updated list with newly created user with `id=2424`
   > ![creating viewing gif](https://user-images.githubusercontent.com/14288932/37560073-d990b97a-2a07-11e8-9dea-bb88a7e47556.gif)

 ### Technology Used